jppeng-123/Machine_Learning/analytic_xgboost_demand_forecasting/README.md

 ## Disclaimer

 This project uses synthetic data and simplified assumptions.
 It is intended for modeling demonstration purposes only and should not be interpreted as a validated production model or as an official representation of Unison's internal data, underwriting process, or business operations.
+UNAUTHORIZED USAGE OF THE CONTENTS IS PROHIBITED AND MAY RESULT IN LEGAL ACTIONS